retaildevcrews/helium-typescript/README.md

 # [Work in Progress] Build a Docker containerized, secure Node.js Web API application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or AKS

-This sample is a Node.JS REST WebAPI application designed to "fork and code" with the following features:
+This is a Node.JS REST WebAPI reference application designed to "fork and code" with the following features:

 - Securely build, deploy and run an App Service (Web App for Containers) application
 - Use Managed Identity to securely access resources